 Each provider recipe is a YAML file that can have whatever name you want.
 The examples are mostly named after the hosting providers, but they could be named

 ddev pull live.
 If you wanted different upstream environments to pull from, you could name one “prod” and one “dev” and

 ddev pull dev.

-Example recipes are provided for Acquia, Local files (like Dropbox, for example), Pantheon.io, Platform.sh, and rsync.
-We know that you'll find improvements to these examples and will have lots to contribute for other hosting providers, and we look forward to your contributions as pull requests here or in ddev-contrib.
+Recipes are provided for Acquia, Local files (like Dropbox, for example), Pantheon, Platform.sh, and rsync.
+We know you’ll find improvements to these examples and will have lots to contribute for other hosting providers, and we look forward to your contributions as pull requests here or in ddev-contrib.

 Each provider recipe is a file named

 environment_variables: Environment variables will be created in the web container for each of these during pull or push operations.
 They’re used to provide context (project ID, environment name, etc.) for each of the other stanzas.
 This stanza is not used in more recent hosting integrations, since providing the environment variables in config.yaml or via